buildingSMART/IFC4.3.x-development/docs/templates/Object Assignment/Assignment to Group/Survey Elements Grouping/README.md

 For ordered list of survey elements, use the Survey Elements Nesting template.

-> NOTE  Having an _IfcAnnotation_ grouping a list of _IfcAnnotation_'s, properties can be associated to the each annotation of the set (i.e., to each point and line) as well as to the annotation collecting all survey elements.
+> NOTE  Having an _IfcGroup_ grouping a list of _IfcAnnotation_'s, properties can be associated to each annotation (i.e., to each point and line) as well as to the group collecting all survey elements.

 ```
 concept {